 There is so much to say about this film.
 Martin Scorsese‘s brilliant direction, Bernard Herrman‘s hauntingly surreal score, Michael Chapman‘s ability to frame the city in all of its glorious grunge, Paul Schrader‘s tight script with full, believable characters, Tom Rolf‘s intricate intercuttings and consistently tight dialogue edits…et al.

-The redemption in Tax Driver is anti-climatic and, honestly, not deserved.
+The redemption in Taxi Driver is climactic, brutal, and honestly not deserved.
 Despite the accolades sought out by Travis, it’s the battle to continuously shut out the dour thoughts and cryptic voices in his head that should be at the forefront of his story.
 The suffering of the depressed man and his inability to cope within the confines of society.

 It is here where we find sympathy for Travis and he becomes a sort of anti-hero.
 Not so much Charles Bronson‘s Paul Kersey…but more on the scale of Al Pacino‘s Scarface.
-And it is here where I learned more about myself.
-And I was able to come to terms with the thought that I will forever be a ruination of the human psyche.
+And it is here where we can learned more about ourselves.
+And to come to terms with the thought that some of us will forever be a ruination of the human psyche.
 Forever God’s Lonely Man.

 And there you have it!
 My Top 10 Films I Would Need If Stranded On A Deserted Island!

 This was truly a fun list to compile and I had so much fun going completely in-depth with each film.
 What films could you not do with out?